 If there are still tasklist Automators within that section, they will remain without a strikethrough.

-A tasklist Automator can only run once, which means that you can't untick it after it has already triggered and expect it to run again.
+A tasklist Automator can only run once, which means that you can't untick it after it has already triggered.

 In some circumstances, if you move a task section containing an Automator, the Automator will become invalid.
 For example, if you move a section to the top of your list that contains an Automator with the rule "When all of the tasks in the section above..." it will not have any tasks above to look for.